PedBerTor/game-of-life/README.md

 * Prioritize the Java library over third-party libraries as much as possible
 * Preprocess neighbors for better efficiency
 * Provide a builder to construct game controller instances programmatically
+* Create a GUI to play the game interactively

 ### Requirements